 Reduction in race conditions on Redis write operations

-If you want to know more about the changes made in Magento with Magento 2.3.5, then you can follow the link given below.
+If you want to know more about the changes made in Magento with the latest Magento 2.3.5, then you can follow the link given below.